TheAngryDarling/SwiftBasicCodableHelpers/README.md

 * **encodeDictionary** - New encode methods for encoding well defined dictionaries as if they were objects

+#### Encoder

+* **encodeToSingleOrArray** - New encode to single object or array.
+Encodes a collection to either a single object (if only one object is in the collection), OR an array: encodeToSingleOrArray(...) throws

+#### Decoder

+* **decodeFromSingleOrArray** - New decode for arrays where the object could be a single value or Array: decodeSingleOrArray\<T\>(...) throws -> [T] where T: Decodable

 ### Protocols

 * **DecoderType** - Basic definition of any decoder with any data storage.
 Provides decode method
 * **DataDecoderType** - Inherits DecoderType where EncodedData type is Data
 * **StandardDecoderType** - Its the same structure as DataDecoderType but has no associated types so can be used as a variable type
+* **SupportedDictionaryRootDecoderType** -  Indicator protocol if a DecoderType supports decoding dictionaries from the root
+* **SupportedArrayRootDecoderType** - Indicator protocol if a DecoderType supports decoding arrays from the root

 * **EncoderType** - Basic definition of any encoder with any data storage.
 Provides encode method
 * **DataEncoderType** - Inherits EncoderType where EncodedData type is Data
 * **StandardEncoderType** - Its the same structure as DataEncoderType but has no associated types so can be used as a variable type
+* **SupportedDictionaryRootEncoderType** - Indicator protocol if an EncoderType supports encoding dictionaries from the root
+* **SupportedArrayRootEncoderType** - Indicator protocol if an EncoderType supports encoding arrays from the root

 * **BasicCodableHelperCaseIterable** - A copy of CaseIterable protocol OR a alias to CaseIterable depending on the version of Swift.
 Used with Choice Enums